munechika-koyo/cherab_inversion/docs/source/index.rst

         ^^^^^^^^^^

-        The user guide provides in-depth information on the key concepts of CHERAB-Inversion with useful tutorials.
+        The user guide provides in-depth information on the key concepts of CHERAB-Inversion with some inversion theory.

         +++